credativ/credativ-pg-migrator/README.md

 - sql - SQL scripts different purposes like for creating tables and inserting data into the source database
 - tests - test cases for the migrator tool for different source databases

+## Authors

+`credativ-pg-migrator` has been primarily developped and is maintained by Josef Machytka, see `AUTHORS.md`.

 ## License

 `credativ-pg-migrator` is released under the GNU General Public License, version 3 (or any later version).